-- 21.01 It is hereby expressly understood and agreed that the provisions of this article are for the purpose of computing overtime and shall not be construed to be a guarantee of limitation upon the hours of work to be done per day or per week or otherwise, nor as a guarantee of working schedules, save and except the undertaking set out in Article 21.02 (c). - 21.02 (a) (1) Subject to paragraph (2) below, the regular assigned shift of work for all full-time employees shall be eighty (80) hours averaged over a two (2) week period and the regular daily shift shall not exceed twelve (12) hours.
-Alternatively, by mutual agreement, the regular assigned shift of work may range from no less than seventy (70) hours and no more than ninety (90) hours in any respective pay period and will average to one hundred and sixty hours (160) over any four week period.
+- 21.01 It is hereby expressly understood and agreed that the provisions of this article are for the purpose of computing overtime and shall not be construed to be a guarantee of limitation upon the hours of work to be done per day or per week or otherwise, nor as a guarantee of working schedules, save and except the undertaking set out in Article 21.02 (c). - 21.02 (a) Subject to paragraph (2) below, the regular assigned shift of work for all full-time employees shall be eighty (80) hours averaged over a two (2) week period and the regular daily shift shall not exceed twelve (12) hours.
+Alternatively, by mutual agreement, the regular assigned shift of work may range from no less than seventy (70) hours and no more than ninety (90) hours in any respective pay period and will average to one hundred and sixty hours (160) over any four-week period.
 The alternative shift of work will only be scheduled after the Employer and the employee sign an agreement to do so, which may be rescinded by either party with the provision of four weeks written notice. - (2) The Employer may introduce ten (10) or twelve (12) hour shifts as part of an employee's regularly scheduled hours of work and, provided that such shifts are indicated on the posted schedule, no overtime shall be payable unless they cause an employee to work more than eighty (80) hours averaged over a two (2) week period. - (3) Employees who work a shift of less than four (4) hours' duration shall receive four (4) hours of pay for that shift. - (4) Any scheduled meeting with the Employer will be considered paid time, with the minimum four-hour call in applying.
-Two exceptions to this practice are noted under Article 6.06 and Article 21.04". - (5) The Employer may, from time to time, designate certain staff assignments as selfscheduled and employees fulfilling such assignments shall be subject to the provisions of Article 21.02 (b), below.

-- 21.02 (a) Continued - (6) Full-Time employees can give six weeks notice as to their preferred rotation change to accommodate regularly scheduled quarterly staff meetings, subject to approval by the Employer. - (7) Employees may indicate to the scheduling person in writing that they are not interested in being called in and therefore will not be called.
+Two exceptions to this practice are noted under Article 6.06 and Article 21.05. - (5) The Employer may, from time to time, designate certain staff assignments as self-scheduled and employees fulfilling such assignments shall be subject to the provisions of Article 21.02 (b), below. - (6) Full-Time employees can give six weeks notice as to their preferred rotation change to accommodate regularly scheduled quarterly staff meetings, subject to approval by the Employer. - (7) Employees may indicate to the scheduling person in writing that they are not interested in being called in and therefore will not be called. - (8) The Employer will endeavor create consistent rotations for all employees, with the understanding that additional shifts may be added to the existing rotation to accommodate staffing needs.